A Complete 2026 Guide to Register a Sole Proprietorship in the United Kingdom

 Guide to Register a Sole Proprietorship in the United Kingdom

-Ready to launch your self-employed venture in the UK?
+Ready to launch your self-employed venture in the UK — or find out whether a limited company suits you better?

 Frequently Asked Questions